 Their NBA achievements are familiar, but how they managed in high school games is less known.
-A few days ago, we got the full stat sheets from their high-school careers, so let’s check out who had the best high-school career.
+We got the full stat sheets from their high-school careers, so let's check out who had the best numbers and overall the best high-school career.

 LeBron James, St. Vincent-St. Mary High School

-We could see what James did as a senior at St. Vincent-St. Mary High School when ESPN started showing his HS games in 2002.
-James was a highlight reel, and in that season, he won every award there was.
+We witnessed what James did as a senior at St. Vincent-St. Mary High School when ESPN started showing his HS games in 2002.
+James was a highlight reel, and in that season, he won every award possible.
 But LBJ was a prolific scorer in the years before that.

 James averaged 18.0 points in his freshman year and added 6.2 rebounds, 3.6 assists, 3.1 steals, and 1.0 blocks in 27 games in which he led his school to a 27-0 record.
-LeBron’s best game that season came against Benedictine High School in his sophomore season when he scored 41 points, added nine rebounds, and six assists.
+LeBron's best game that season came against Benedictine High School when he scored 41 points added nine rebounds and six assists.
 As a junior, Bron averaged 28.0 points, 8.9 rebounds, 6.0 assists, 3.0 steals, and 1.7 blocks, with a 23-4 record at the end.
-That was stunning, but not as his senior year.
+That was stunning, but not as nearly as his senior year.

 Bron had 12 games over 30 points in his senior year, but his most dominant display came against Westchester High School when he dropped 52 points on 21/34 shooting, with 6/9 3-pointers made.
 James also added seven rebounds and two assists.
 His stats were impressive: 30.4 points, 9.7 rebounds, 4.9 assists, 2.9 steals and 1.9 blocks per game, and a 25-1 record in that year.